Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 1. Submit a completed Transfer Common Application or Transfer Coalition Application.

 2. Provide official transcripts and links to course descriptions or catalogs from each post-secondary school attended.
-Students who have accumulated less than 24 semester hours (or 36 quarter hours) must also submit high school transcripts and official results of the SAT or ACT.
+Students who have accumulated less than 24 semester hours (or 36 quarter hours) must also submit high school transcripts.

 3. Submit the Transfer Student Admission Report. (www.lycoming.edu/admissions/pdfs/transfer-student-admission-report.pdf)